GerritCodeReview/plugins_events-rabbitmq/src/main/resources/Documentation/config.md

 * `amqp.autoDelete`
     * Make the queues automatically deleted when their last consummer stop subscribing.
 Only used in broker.config and is only used if `amqp.queuePrefix` is specified.

+* `amqp.consumerPrefetch`
+    * Decide how many events the client can queue for a consumer, defaults to 300.

 * `exchange.name`
     * The name of exchange.